 Plotly Dash Enterprise provides a strong foundation for scalability, but the real performance comes from combining the platform with a good design system.

-Plotly Dash Enterprise is stable but not one hundred percent stable.
+Plotly Dash Enterprise is stable.

 I am thinking that with all the Copilot integration within the Microsoft environment, that could be integrated as well, so that you could issue a prompt and it generates designs.